 Consequently, accessibility to recycling points also needs to improve.
 This involves increasing the number of collection points in Hong Kong, as well as improving access to information about their locations and purposes.
 How many people in Hong Kong actually know about the government’s “Reverse Vending Machines” today?

 Together, we can make Hong Kong a plastic smart city.
-Of course everybody wants Christmas to be enjoyable – but we don’t want Christmas to be the only season to be jolly!
-Since we still have a bit of time, let us think about how we can prepare for a more eco-friendly Christmas.
+Of course everybody wants Christmas to be enjoyable – but we don’t want it to be the only season to be jolly!
+Since we still have a bit of time, let us think about how we can prepare for a more eco-friendly festivity.